ZJGSU-Open-Source/GoOnlineJudge/README.md

 Be careful!
 This section might be out-of-date. **Always** check the Manual Installation guide for your safety.

 GoOnlineJudge is installed by running the following commands in your terminal.
-You can install it via the command-line with  'curl`.
+You can install it via the command-line with  `curl`.

 #### via curl
 ```bash